Cooking Oils Tell All: Everything you ever wanted to know, but were afraid to ask.

 About the Author:

 John Darius Soltes is a professional chemist with over 15 years of experience in both environmental science and analytical laboratory chemistry.
-Over the past year he has focused his attention on cannabis extracts and terpene chemistry and currently works in the Denver metropolitan area.
+Over the past year he has focused his attention on flower extracts and terpene chemistry and currently works in the Denver metropolitan area.